killtheliterate/jscli/README.md

 ## Scaffolds

-To initialize a project run
+`jscli` generates projects from scaffolds.
+For example, if you want a webapp, you'd run `js init web-app aVerySpecialWebAppIndeed`.

 ```sh
 js init <scaffold> <dirname>